duneanalytics/docs/docs/query/materialized-views.md

 ---
 title: Materialized Views
-description: The "Materialized View" feature in DuneSQL allows you to schedule a query and save it's results as a table, to be used in another query.
+description: This feature in DuneSQL allows you to schedule a query and save it's results as a table, to be used in another query.
 This powerful functionality enables you to take the query view feature even further.
 ---

 !!! warning